-There is no natural or man-made discrete and/or confined surface water connection between the subject features and any other jurisdicitonal water.
-Further, there is no evidence of surface-water flow to or from these fatures, nor are they located within the mapped 100 year flood plain.
-Therefore, during times of heavy precipitation, there is a very low probability that floodwater would reach an elevation necessary for water to flow from other jurisdictional waters into these features.
-Consequently, based on the site inspection and a review of available mapping, the isolated wetlands are not located immediately upslope of other jurisdictional waters.
-The observations and findings for the features are detailed as follows:
+There is no natural or man-made discrete and/or confined surface water connection between the subject features and any other jurisdictional waters.
+Further, there is no evidence of surface-water flow to or from these features, nor are they located within the mapped 100 year flood plain.
+Therefore, during times of heavy precipitation, there is a very low probability that floodwater would reach an elevation necessary for water to flow from other jurisdictional waters into this feature.
+Consequently, based on the site inspection and review of available mapping, the isolated wetland is not located immediately upslope of other jurisdictional waters.
+There is no hydrologic connectivity to adjacent hydrologic system because of natural landscape positions.
+Wetland IW1 (5.34-ac) has no surface or subsurface hydrologic connectivity to other jurisdictional waters.
+The observations for the feature is detailed as follows:

-Wetland C: The 0.48 acre wetland is located at 32.3651, -81.2510, and is approximately 0.22 miles from the nearest jurisdictional water, approximately 1.18 miles from the nearest TNW (Ebenezer Creek), and over 2000 feet from the 100 year flood plain.
-The uplands that surround the wetlands are 1-3' higher in elevation than the surface elevation of the wetlands.
-During the site inspection, no surface connections, such as ditches or swales were found between any of these wetlands and other jurisdictional waters.
-Further there is no evidence of surface-water flow to or from these features.
-The attached LIDAR image and topographic map do not depict any depressional surface features between the isolated wetlands and the nearest jurisdictional water, where water might flow during a major rainfall event.
-It appears that over time, any historical connecton to either wetland has been severed by an agricultrual field on the adjacent property.
-Available aerial imagry shows the adjacent parcel to have been in agricultural and silvicultural use since at least the early 1990s.
-The upland soils located between the isolated wetland and the nearest jurisdictional wetland are mapped as Stillson-Leefield complex, which has a sand texture and is considered moderately permeable.
-Even though the upland soils are moderately permeable, a shallow subsurface connection cannot be documented due to the distance from the isolated wetland to the nearest jurisdictional water.
-Based on observed site conditions and soil permeability, it appears that any subsurface flow would occur from the upland into the wetland.
+IW 1: Is a depressional isolated wetland 5.34-ac in size located at 32.8397, -81.9455.
+The wetland is 1,906 linear feet from the nearest potentially jurisdictional water, \geq 3.45 miles from the nearest TNW (Ogeechee River) and ±1,799 linear feet from the 100 year flood plain.
+The uplands surrounding the wetland are approximately 1-2 foot higher in elevation than the average surface elevation within the wetland.
+During the site inspection no surface connection such as ditches or swales were found between this wetland and other jurisdictional waters.
+Further there is no evidence of surface-water flow to or from the feature.
+Field inspection did not reveal a depressional surface feature between the isolated wetland to the nearest jurisdictional water, where water might flow during a major rainfall event.
+The upland soils located between the isolated wetland and the nearest jurisdictional wetland are mapped as Grady clay loam (Gcl), Ocilla loamy sand (OhA), Troup sand (TzB), and Fuquay loamy sand (FsB).
+A shallow subsurface connection cannot be documented due to the distance from the isolated wetland to the nearest jurisdictional water.
+Based on observed site conditions, it appears that any subsurface flow would occur from the upland into the wetland.